-Cayman is ideal for developing Intellectual Property and once developed, because there is no Capital Gains Tax in Cayman, when companies are ready to exit, shareholders get to keep significantly more of the profits.
+Cayman is ideal for developed and developing Intellectual Property, because there is no Capital Gains Tax in Cayman, when companies are ready to exit, shareholders get to keep significantly more of the profits.
 This can be huge and in some cases as much at 30%!

 Situated in one of the world’s leading International Financial Centres, and the hedge fund capital of the world, the jurisdiction has preeminent global law firms, the big 4 accounting firms, Deloitte, E&Y, PWC and KPMG here.
 The Cayman Islands also has good Intellectual Property protection and with the absence of local corporate tax, income tax and capital gains tax, businesses can be far more profitable, when they physically operate from Cayman.